HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 **Download from Mac App Store**

-If you have previously downloaded OS X Mavericks from the Mac App Store (Purchase History) use the following steps:
+If you have previously downloaded OS X Mavericks from the Mac App Store (Purchase History) proceed as follows:

-- Install [Homebrew](http://brew.sh/) if you don't already have it.
+- Install [Homebrew](http://brew.sh/) (if you don't already have it).

 - Install [mas-cli](https://github.com/mas-cli/mas):